 Lester Lee, M.D., is a regenerative medicine physician specializing in hormone replacement therapy.

-You should notice minor improvements within the first month, such as improvements in mood and energy levels, sleep quality, and mental health, says Lee.
+You should notice minor TRT results within the first month, such as improvements in mood and energy levels, sleep quality, and mental health, says Lee.
 You might find yourself feeling well-rested when waking up, less groggy and irritable during the day, and more energized and motivated to take the stairs or hit the gym.

 Your brain may feel less foggy and more alert, which in turn may increase productivity, too.